Skip to main content

 • 2.Platform stable during peak IPO traffic

-• 3.Key proof points in PrimaryBid's $190M Series C raise
+• 3.Key proof point in PrimaryBid's $190M Series C raise

 • 4.Frontend patterns later evolved into company's CMS architecture and component library